araa47/CryptoChatBot/README.md

 5) Now we can set up the config vars.
 Copy the file .env.example and call it .env

-6) Open the file and set "GOOGLE_APPLICATION_CREDENTIALS" to the path of the credentials file you created for dialogflow.
+6) Open the file and set all the necessary configs.
+Make sure environment is "dev" and make sure "GOOGLE_APPLICATION_CREDENTIALS" is path to your credentials file

-7) Set the "SLACK_BOT_TOKEN" to the token that was copied over while configurin slack

-8) Now you are ready to run the program.
+7) Now you are ready to run the program.
 Simply run

 ```
 python3 app.py